Aqsu Xinjiang, China Travel Guide

 Traditional flatbread, baked in a tandoor, a staple with most meals.

 Be aware that security measures in Xinjiang are robust.
 Always carry your passport and tour documents.
-Follow instructions from your guide and local authorities.
+Follow instructions from your tour guide and local authorities.

 Islam is central to Uyghur culture.
 Modest dress and respectful behavior at mosques are appropriate.